 1. Mineral Water

 Drinking sparkling mineral water with or between meals is a refreshing way to stay hydrated without adding any sugar, calories, or caffeine.
-It can also add up to a meaningful source of supplemental nutrition.
 A liter of mineral water can supply up to a quarter of your recommended calcium intake.

 2. Calcium-Fortified Orange Juice